RondoRondoRondo/web-app-project/README.md

   - Download [NodeJS](https://nodejs.org/en/download/)
   - Split Terminal in preferred IDE.
-  - In one terminal use command: cd web-app-project/client/
+  - In one terminal use command: `cd web-app-project/client/`
-  - In the other terminal use command: cd web-app-project/server/
+  - In the other terminal use command: `cd web-app-project/server/`
-  - In both terminals use command: npm start
+  - In both terminals use command: `npm start`
   - Should automatically open webpage.
-  - *Client* localhost:3000 && *Server* localhost:5000/posts otherwise.
+  - *Client* localhost:3000 && *Server* localhost:5000/posts in your web browser otherwise.

 ## Additional Resources